biobase-ai/biobase/DEVELOPERS.md

 ## Getting started

-Thank you for your interest in [Biobase](https://biobase.studio) and your willingness to contribute!
+Thank you for your interest in [Biobase](https://biobase.com) and your willingness to contribute!

-To ensure a positive and inclusive environment, please read our [code of conduct](https://github.com/biobase-ai/.github/blob/main/CODE_OF_CONDUCT.md).
+To ensure a positive and inclusive environment, please read our [code of conduct](https://github.com/biobase/.github/blob/main/CODE_OF_CONDUCT.md).
 We encourage you to explore the existing [issues](https://github.com/biobase-ai/biobase/issues) to see how you can make a meaningful impact.
 This document will help you setup your development environment.

 ### Install dependencies

-You will need to install and configure the following dependencies on your machine to build [Biobase](https://biobase.studio):
+You will need to install and configure the following dependencies on your machine to build [Biobase](https://biobase.com):

 - [Git](http://git-scm.com/)
 - [Node.js v20.x (LTS)](http://nodejs.org)
 - [npm](https://www.npmjs.com/) version 10.x.x or higher
-- [make](https://www.gnu.org/software/make/) or the equivalent to `build-essentials` for your OS
 - [Docker](https://docs.docker.com/get-docker/) (to run studio locally)

 ## Local development